-At Oakfield, we believe that PSHE helps young people embrace change, feel positive about who they are and enjoy healthy, safe, responsible and fulfilled lives.
-Through active learning opportunities students recognise and manage risk, take increasing responsibility for themselves, their choices and behaviours and make positive contributions to their families, schools and communities.
-As students learn to recognise, develop and communicate their qualities, skills and attitudes, they build knowledge, confidence and self-esteem and make the most of their abilities.
+At Oakfield, we believe that PSHE helps our young people embrace change, feel positive about who they are and enjoy healthy, safe, responsible and fulfilled lives.
+Through active learning opportunities learners recognise and manage risk, take increasing responsibility for themselves, their choices and behaviours and make positive contributions to their families, schools and communities.
+As our young people learn to recognise, develop and communicate their qualities, skills and attitudes, they build knowledge, confidence and self-esteem and make the most of their abilities.
 As they explore similarities and differences between people and discuss social and moral dilemmas, they learn to deal with challenges and accommodate diversity in all its forms.

-At Oakfield we give students the knowledge and develop their self-esteem, confidence and self-awareness to make informed choices and decisions;
+At Oakfield we give learners the knowledge and develop their self-esteem, confidence and self-awareness to make informed choices and decisions;

 to encourage and support the development of social skills and social awareness;

 to enable students to make sense of their own personal and social experiences;

 to promote responsible attitudes towards the maintenance of good physical and mental health, supported by a safe and healthy lifestyle;

 to enable effective interpersonal relationships and develop a caring attitude towards others;